tomitribe/wss-secured-websocket/src/main/certs/ca-certs/create_ca_howto.md

-# Create CA and a domain certificate
+# Create CA and a domain certificates

 All passwords are 123456 and the alias passords are the same as the keystores they live in.